-For some, that next visit could be sooner than expected.
-Click here for the latest details about the COVID-19 travel bubble between Hong Kong and Singapore.
+Click here for the latest updates about the quarantine-free travel bubble between Hong Kong and Singapore.

 1. Char Kway Teow at Lau Pa Sat Hawker Centre

 Char kway teow is one of the city’s most popular carb fixes, and for good reason.
 The dish is simple but stunning: flat rice and yellow egg noodles are fried in a dark soy sauce with lap cheong Chinese sausages, bean sprouts and cockles.
 A great char kway teow is rich with pork lard and smoky with wok hei – the perfect end to a day exploring Singapore.
 Dig into one of the best at Lai Heng in Lau Pa Sat.
 Located just off Raffles Place, La Pa Sat is one of the most picturesque hawker centres in town, thanks to its octagonal roof and elaborate ironwork.

 Stall 77, Lau Pa Sat Festival Market, 18 Raffles Quay

 Three Michelin-starred Odette is recognised as one of Asia’s best restaurants, and chef Julien Royer’s signature rosemary smoked organic egg is now arguably one of the best dishes in Singapore.
 An egg carton arrives at the table, billowing with dry ice and filled with fresh sprigs of rosemary and sous-vide eggs served in the shell, and accompanied by a bowl of potato puree and chorizo.
 You’ll smell the dish long before the smoke clears – and then the flavours follow.

 1 St Andrew’s Road, Singapore; +65 6385 0498

 3. Sambal Stingray at Newton Food Centre